carmecorbi/mcv-c5-team1/week4/README.md

   A Python OCR library used for text detection (English only).

 - **Process**:
-  1. Scanned all images using OCR.
+  1. Scan all images using OCR.
-  2. Reviewed images that contained only text.
+  2. Review images that contain only text.
-  3. Kept a few relevant ones (e.g., *Chicken Lettuce Cups*).
+  3. Keep a few relevant ones (e.g., *Chicken Lettuce Cups*).
-  4. Removed the rest from the dataset `.csv`.
+  4. Remove the rest from the dataset `.csv`.

 - **Command**:
   ```bash